OffsetMods538/Tiny-Terrors/README.md

 Creepers have the following additional options:
 - `fuseTime`: amount of ticks until the baby creeper explodes after getting near a player
-- `explosionRadius`: radius of the baby creeper's explosion
+- `explosionRadiusMultiplier`: factor to multiply the radius of the baby creeper's explosion with
 - `igniteRadiusMultiplier`: factor to multiply the creeper's base ignite radius with

 Endermen have the following additional options: